zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 In this lab you will create new VBCS Web applications to display a list of Mama Maggy stores and the Associates who work in them.
 This will make it easier for a Mama Maggy manager/franchisee to collaborate with other.
 The data used to create these apps will come from "Service Connections" that you will create allowing the application to use data via RESTful APIs provided by the service provider.

-1. If you have logged out of the Oracle Cloud, please log back in and return to your VBCS application.
+*  If you have logged out of the Oracle Cloud, please log back in and return to your VBCS application.
 You might find it useful to close any open windows.

-2. On the left-hand side of the Visual Builder interface is a navigator listing several options; choose “Service Connections”
+*  On the left-hand side of the Visual Builder interface is a navigator listing several options; choose “Service Connections”
     ![](./media/image146.png) to get started.

-3. If you have not yet created any “Service Connections” click the “+ Service Connection” button
+*  If you have not yet created any “Service Connections” click the “+ Service Connection” button

  ![](./media/image147.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 4.3.1 – Plus Service Connection

  If you are presented with a list of one or more existing connections click the plus “+” sign at the top of the list to the right of the